Rajarshi1001/CS661_Project/README.md

 ## Dataset Description

-The chosen dataset is a secondary dataset sourced from Kaggle.
+The chosen dataset is a global dataset sourced from Kaggle.
 It is about YouTube (the world- famous video-sharing website) which maintains a list of the top trending videos on the platform.
 This dataset is a daily record of the top trending YouTube videos.
 It was collected originally using the YouTube API.
-The dataset comprises several
-CSV files, each representing a specific country’s YouTube video statistics.
-The countries included cover a diverse range of geographic areas, providing a broad perspective on YouTube content consumption globally.
+The dataset has a large number of features ranging around 50 countries including subscribers, uploads, views, publish date, created data, region wise stats etc, channel type etc.

 Link to Dataset : [Dataset Link](https://www.kaggle.com/datasets/nelgiriyewithana/global-youtube-statistics-2023/data)

 ## Experiments

 As of now, we are using the `Global Youtube Statistics Data` filtered on 10 different regions.
-The plots are created via grouping data based on `Youtube category`, `Country`, `Youtuber`.
-The dashboard also contains correlation analysis on use actions like `[subscribers, uploads, views, monthly, yearly revenue]`.
+The plots are created via groupings of data based on `Country`, `Youtuber`, `channel_type`.
+The dashboard also contains correlation analysis, trend analysis and other plots on user actions like `[subscribers, uploads, views, monthly, yearly revenue]`.

-Other plots inclues:
+Some of the main plots of the dashboard inclues:

 1. Annual channel based trend analysis
 2. Category based plots